Europa (1991 film): Style

 Screenshot illustrating the film's use of black and white images mixed with colour, and of characters interacting with back projections.

 Europa employs an experimental style of cinema, combining largely black and white visuals with occasional intrusions of colour (which later inspired Steven Spielberg's 1993 Holocaust film Schindler's List), having actors interact with rear-projected footage, and layering different images over one another to surreal effect.
 The voice-over narration uses an unconventional second-person narrative imitative of a hypnotist.

 The film's characters, music, dialogue, and plot are self-consciously melodramatic and ironically imitative of film noir conventions.

 Morando Morandini writes: "More than the characters, what counts is the technical-formalistic apparatus: color contrasted with black and white, superimpositions, distorting lenses, dynamic camera, expressionistic-style set designs.
 Anti-German in substance, it is profoundly German in form".

 Production

 The film was shot throughout Poland (Chojna Cathedral (Marienkirche) and the Chojna Roundhouse) and in Denmark (Nordisk Film studios, Copenhagen and the Copenhagen Dansk Hydraulisk Institut).
 The cathedral where the main characters are getting married is that of Chojna, whose roof was destroyed by the Soviet army during the war.

-Von Trier's production company, Zentropa Entertainments, is named after the sinister railway network featured in this film, which is in turn named after the real-life train company Mitropa.
+Trier's production company, Zentropa Entertainments, is named after the sinister railway network featured in this film, which is in turn named after the real-life train company Mitropa.